NubletZ/LinuxOS_Notes/109下/Week-5/README.md

 $ w
 ```

+---
+### 5).
+Show file content
+There are several ways to see the file content:
+1. `$ cat` : directly show all of the file content.
+2. `$ more` : will show the file content separately in each layer.
+In more you can use down key to see the next content and `ctrl + B` to go backward.
+3. `$ less` : it's similar to more but in less you can use key up to see the next content and key down to see backward.

 ## Shorcut Keys In Terminal
 * ctrl + A : will bring you to the first word in your command
 * ctrl + E will bring you to the end of your command